Three player chess

 3 Player Board

-I used CNC to make the strange quadrilateral shaped tiles out of some Jarrah and Marri placks.
-The board is designed by drawing lines between evenly spaced points along the sides and center lines of a hexagon.
-After modeling the board I arranged all the modeled tiles into the shapes of my timber planks.
-I did the CAM in Fusion 360 and then milled it out on a symbiosis mill.
-I left stock on the bottom of the board and then ran each board through the bandsaw to separate the tiles from the board.
+After modeling the board I arranged all the various quadrilateral tiles into the shapes of my timber planks.
+I did the CAM in Fusion 360, spiraling down around the outside.
+I then used a CNC mill to cut out the tiles out of Jarrah and Marri placks.
+I left stock on the bottom of the board and then ran each board vertically through the bandsaw to separate the tiles from the remaining wood.

 Assembled board

-Assembling the board was like solving a strange but cool jigsaw puzzle with a lot of symmetry.
-Then I had a very complicated glue up to create the two board halves.
+Assembling the board was like solving a symmetric jigsaw puzzle with no color.
+Then I did a complicated glue up to create the two board halves.
 I had to make a few jigs that translated between the hexagonal shape of the board and the orthogonal geometry needed for clamping.
 I glued the tiles to a plywood board for some extra support.
 To complete the board I added a felt bottom and a Marri boarder from some of my leftover scraps because I love the wavy look of the Marri grain.
 I also routed a 1mm channel halfway up the side of the board so that I could fold the felt base up in between the board and the boarder.
 This concealed the edge of the felt and made it less likely to peel off.
 Then I glued the felt and boarder on with Mod Podge and PVA.

 Hidden felt channel Boarder gluing